pranjal710/osrf/docs/doc.md

 This class helps to parse the HTTP response.
 Each instance of this class holda a HTTP respomse in its 'data' property.

+*function decodeFromOpenSRF($data)*

+Recursively turns an already decoded json object *i.e.* The parameter $data to fieldmapper object

+*function Parse_HTTP_response($string)*

+$string is a string which holds the HTTP response.
+The function returns an array, which is the parsed HTTP response.

 **OsrfSession.php**